“I leave it to my audience. If I had another face, do you think I’d wear this one?” ~~ Abraham Lincoln, after being called ‘two-faced’ in a debate

 Historian Doris Kearns Goodwin said: You always have the feeling that Lincoln … was not a very attractive sort of fellow … but the moment he started talking, the moment that voice attached to his heart and to his mind, he became something entirely different….
 The people … grow to respect him.
 They see him as something more than the shuffling, penniless, gangly character that he appeared when he first walked on the streets.

 A self-taught lawyer Lincoln was admitted to the Bar in 1836, just 5 years after leaving home a “penniless boy.”
 20 years later he had a thriving law practice.
 He was a respected and highly paid attorney who argued before the Illinois Supreme Court and represented important railroad clients.
-In February 1860, after losing a second attempt to be elected to the U.S. Senate, and earning a national reputation from the famous Lincoln-Douglas debates, he was invited to New York to speak before the elite of the Republican party.
+In February 1860, after losing a second attempt for election to the U.S. Senate, and earning a national reputation from the famous Lincoln-Douglas debates, he was invited to New York to speak before the elite of the Republican party.
 It was an opportunity for the back-woods, prairie politician to show the party what he could do.
 Fifteen-hundred people crowded the auditorium.
 Some said when they saw Lincoln stand up, their first impression was, “Oh, my goodness.
 This will never do.”
 Even he admitted later he was uncomfortable, unsure of his audience, unsure of himself, but when Lincoln spoke, all doubts quickly vanished.

 “Can we, while our votes will prevent it, allow slavery to spread?
 If our sense of duty forbids this, then let us stand by our duty fearlessly and effectively….
 Let us have faith that right makes might, and in that faith let us to the end dare to do our duty as we understand it.”